austind/npm_bind/README.md

 ### SolarWinds NPM

 npm_bind depends on two custom fields added to NPM:
 1. `IPAddress` interface custom field.
-This allows for
+This allows for manually-defined interface addresses in cases when the SNMP-queried address is incorrect or nonexistent.
 1. `DeviceClass` node custom field.
+Helpful in differentiating types of nodes (e.g. network devices vs. servers)

 ### Script Config